-SN Grievance Redressal Measures Duration (D) Action Auth ority Α Web Based Grievance Redressal A.1 Receipt of grievance (Recording as per Code) D1 Designated SPMU Person, A.2 Scrutiny of grievance for action in terms of available Law/Act D1+3 Designated SPMU Person, A.3 Forwarding the grievance to appropriate section for action D1+4 Designated SPMU Person, A.4 Examination of grievance by the section D1+7 Designated SPMU Person, A.5 Discussion with DPIU / DPMU / Contractor on grievance D1+9 Designated Person,
+SN Grievance Redressal Measures Duration (D) Action Authority Α Web Based Grievance Redressal A.1 Receipt of grievance (Recording as per Code) D1 Designated Person, SPMU A.2 Scrutiny of grievance for action in terms of available Law/Act D1+3 Designated Person, SPMU A.3 Forwarding the grievance to appropriate section for action D1+4 Designated Person, SPMU A.4 Examination of grievance by the section D1+7 Designated Person, SPMU A.5 Discussion with DPIU / DPMU / Contractor on grievance D1+9 Designated Person,

-Table 105: Grievance Redressal
+Table 86: Grievance Redressal

-&lt;sup>1 IWD website will include a link where affected person(s) can register their complaints online.
+2 IWD website will include a link where affected person(s) can register their complaints online.
 A telephone number will also be on the website of IWD and the project sites, so that the general public can register their complaint with the SPMU office.